raspberrypi/documentation/configuration/raspi-config.md

 from the command line.
 The `sudo` is required because you will be changing files that you as user `pi` do not own.

-You should see a blue background screen with options in a grey box in the centre of the screen.
+You should see a blue background screen with options in a grey box in the centre of the screen, like so:

 ![](images/raspi-config.png)